2br8/righteousness/README.md

 #### Should we allow any other contents (in the name of prophet or in the name of so called proven preserving methodology) that may create scopes to mix-up with decrees and become a false authority?
 Is it not like creating a backdoor willingly for the shatan so that he can play with decrees and create false authority by giving false meaning to them.
 #### Better we look first is there any decree given by God to preserve life style or day to day conversations of Prophets.
 If this is not than definitely we are not following the God's Authority but inclining toward a false authority again.
-In short who permitted to preserve life style or day to day conversations of Prophets?
+In short, who permitted to preserve life style or day to day conversations of Prophets?
 If not God, we deny all other authority.